 Photo Credit: YouTrip

-To use the YouTrip card, there are just three simple steps:
+To use the YouTrip card, there are just two simple steps:

 - Top up your YouTrip wallet (up to 3,000 Singapore Dollars) with any Singapore credit/debit card